 - it has been shown to have healthy glycemic qualities

 - maple syrup and maple sugar can be used in all your cooking and baking

-Vermont is the second largest producer of maple syrup producing about 30% of the world’s supply, Canada produces 70%, and is the largest producer of maple syrup in the U.S., producing over 500,000 gallons a year.
+Vermont is the second largest producer of maple syrup oil North America and is the largest producer of maple syrup in the U.S., producing over 500,000 gallons a year.
+(Canada produces 70% of the continent’s syrup.)
 That would look after a Paul Bunyon sized stack of pancakes with some left over for your pancakes!